icure/medtech-docs/sdks/explanations/data-model/data-model-coding.md

 ## When Should I Use a Coding?

-You should use a Coding when a Data Owner wants to define the medical information of other entities, such as Data Samples or {{ HealthcareElements }}, using standards that are widely used in the medical field rather than in natural language.
+You should use a Coding when a Data Owner wants to define the medical information of other entities, such as Data Samples or {{HealthcareElements}}, using standards that are widely used in the medical field rather than in natural language.

 ## How is a Coding Related to Other Entities?

-You can add a Coding to {{ HealthcareElements }} and {{ Services }}.
+You can add a Coding to {{HealthcareElements}} and {{Services}}.

 :::note

-To add a Coding to a Healthcare Element or a {{ Service }}, you just need to add its CodingReference, that contains the type, code, and version of the coding.
+To add a Coding to a Healthcare Element or a {{Service}}, you just need to add its CodingReference, that contains the type, code, and version of the coding.

 :::